MicrosoftDocs/cloud-adoption-framework/docs/modernize/modernize-strategies/application-modernization.md

 ## Step 1 - Use a decision tree to narrow options

 Use a [decision tree](/azure/architecture/guide/technology-choices/compute-decision-tree) to narrow your modernization options.
 The goal is to narrow the options, not to decide which option is right for you.
-After you've worked through the tree, return here to find relevant implementation guidance.
+After you have your options, continue to step 2.

 ## Step 2 - Find the right implementation guidance